corenova/kos/persona/mqtt.md

-# mqtt flow observer
+# mqtt persona

-This flow observer provides message based transactions using MQTT as a client.
+This persona provides message based transactions using MQTT as a client.
 Server-side flow will be added soon.

 For additional usage example, you can refer to